 How Gum Disease Happens

-All of the things you do at home, as well as your professional dental cleanings, are designed to get rid of bacteria and prevent plaque build-up.
+All of the things you do at home, as well as your professional dental cleanings, are designed to get rid of bacteria and prevent plaque build-up, ultimately helping you avoid gum disease.
 Plaque that collects on teeth can create tartar, a hard substance that is difficult to remove without a dental professional.
 The harmful bacteria that comprise plaque and tartar can eat away at enamel and harm gum tissue.
 Smoking, hormonal changes, diabetes, medication, genetics, and stress are all risk factors that can make you more prone to developing gum disease.

 Effects of Gum Disease